The Open Access

 The ICAC’s Open Access policy (forthcoming) (July 9th 2015)

-The research carried out by the ICAC can be consulted on this website and is also available on Recercat (Deposit of Research in Catalonia).
+The research carried out by the ICAC is available since 2014 on Recercat (Deposit of Research in Catalonia).

 Recercat is a cooperative archive in which it is possible to consult the research literature from the universities and research institutions of Catalonia.
 It includes articles, research work, final degree and master’s degree projects, conference papers, reports, working documents, etc.